 The age between 12 and 15 is the most appropriate age to let your child experience what financial independence means.
 By this age, your teens start going out with friends and start spending more money than before.
 Expenditure can be higher than income because their income was only the allowance given by you until now.

 So your teens need to keep in mind that they need to start working by this age, and as parents, you also need to be supportive in such cases.
 You can support them emotionally, morally, and mentally.
 Moreover, as parents, you need to make sure your teens that saving money does not always mean keeping cash with you or keeping them in the bank or your bank balance; it is more than that.
 Educate them that investing money in shares is also saving with even more significant potential.
+And maybe even think about getting their first prepaid debit cards for kids.

 Ages 15 to 19: Explain the concept of credit cards